-- Integrate the knowledge acquired to understand and analyse professional topics in the field of gaming and recreation management;
+- integrate the knowledge acquired to understand and analyze professional topics in the field of gaming and recreation management;

-- Master and apply a series of general transferable skills, including language, communication, team collaboration, information technology, and data processing skills, etc., to effectively meet requirements for learning and in the workplace;
+- master and apply a series of general transferable skills, including language, communication, team collaboration, information technology, and data processing skills, to effectively meet requirements for learning and in the workplace;

-- Organise and assess literature and empirical data systematically and independently, and be able to analyse complicated problems in daily work and a professional context so as to generate corresponding counter-measures and solutions;
+- organize and assess literature and empirical data systematically and independently, and be able to analyze complicated problems in their daily work so as to generate corresponding counter-measures and solutions;

-- Professionally and competently perform the duties of gaming and recreation management personnel and do well in planning, organising, leading, controlling and developing;
+- professionally and competently perform the duties of gaming and recreation management personnel and do well in planning, organizing, leading, controlling and developing;

 Academic contents 學術內容